rohan-yadav19/DAA_4th-SEM/README.md

 -This program calculates the factorial of a given number using recursion, where the function calls itself to compute the result.

+Input: 5

+Output: Factorial of 5 is 120

 3.Binary Search

 -This is an implementation of the Binary Search Algorithm in java.
 Binary Search is an efficient searching technique used to find an element in a sorted array in O(log n) time complexity.